 If you don’t want to spring for a new camera, but you want to take some closer pictures of wildlife with your phone, I would recommend a scope lens you can attach to your phone.
 Here are two affordable options:

-Here again, you can take some nice video with your phone.
+Here again, you can take some nice videos with your phone.
 But if you have to zoom, the pinch-zoom thing with your phone isn’t going to work well.

 This Canon VIXIA gets the best reviews on zoom & image stabilization.
 It’s small, it’s easy to hold, and it’s affordable.